 Family Constellations Workshops

-In this series, we explore the fundamentals of theory and practice of Family Constellations — a groundbreaking approach to well-being in its broadest sense.
+In these workshops, we explore fundamental Family Constellations — a groundbreaking approach to well-being in its broadest sense.
 Family Constellations is an essential life perspective and process that opens the heart and mind to new possibility.
 Originally assembled by Bert Hellinger, the work shows us how to create the space necessary for change to take root in the personal, family, or professional sphere.

-- Techniques for releasing resentment, pain, and grief
+- discover reliable ways to release resentment, pain, and grief

-- How to incorporate this approach into individual healing practices
+- incorporate this approach into other healing practices

 The desire to belong is the driving force behind most action, good or bad.
 It begins when we are born and have no way to survive but to belong to our keepers, no matter the cost.
 Often, this feeling endures into adulthood, causing us to blindly reach for what does not serve life.